It’s Friday. Time to join the crew at Five Minute Friday and write on a prompt. Prompt: Weak Weakness

-I can relate to the Apostle Paul here.
+Sadly, I can relate to the Apostle Paul.
 He had some type of ailment or thorn in the flesh as he called it.
 He asked God to remove it several times, but God said,

 Yes.
 It is true.
 His grace is sufficient.

-Even in ministry, I found myself doing everything from my own wisdom and my own strength.
+my own strength my weakness.
 So God had to take me down a few notches.
 He needed me to look to Him for wisdom and strength.
 Oh, how it is so much better to lean on Him.
 So much more can be accomplished through Him when I allow Him to do the work.
 And it is so much more exciting to see Him do it!

 Consequently, I have been there with Paul asking, “Can you take the pain away now?
 I have learned my lesson.”

 And God responds,

 “Really?
-Do you really think that you would continue to lean on Me or would you fall back into your old ways and begin again to trust your own strength.?”
+Do you really think that you would continue to lean on Me or would you fall back into your old ways and begin again to trust your own strength?”

-Sadly, I think I know the answer.
+Regrettably, I think I know the answer.

 I believe that no matter my good intentions, I would fall back on my own power.

 For me, it is very literal.
 But I accept this pain and I lean on Him.
 Because His grace is sufficient.
 And His power is made perfect in my weakness.It is true.
 His grace is sufficient.
 Click To Tweet

 Writer/Speaker sharing about how to make it through anything.
 I married a pastor with two boys who just lost their mom, I homeschooled my own children, led children’s ministries and women’s ministries in the church, and founded and led a homeschool support group.
 Had to give up much of this due to chronic pain.
 Like the Insurance, I know a lot because I’ve seen a lot.